Key Takeaways

 The Four Treasures of Chinese calligraphy — brush, ink, paper, and inkstone — are essential tools for this ancient art.

-Chinese calligraphy is beautiful.
-It is also incredibly difficult, and it takes artists years — and sometimes a lifetime — to reach a high level of mastery.
-If you've ever wondered how long it takes to learn Chinese, the calligraphy dimension adds a whole additional layer of depth to that question.
+Chinese calligraphy is beautiful — and incredibly difficult, often taking artists years or even a lifetime to master.
+If you've ever wondered how long it takes to learn Chinese, the calligraphy dimension adds a whole new layer to that question.

 Calligraphy and Language Learning